self-assert/self-assert/README.md

 2. Use `Assertion.requiring` for self-contained checks, or create reusable assertions and apply them later using `AssertionEvaluation` or the `evaluateFor` method of `Assertion`.
-3. Use `AssertionSuite.assertAll` to execute the assertions together in the previously defined factory method.
+3. Use `Ruleset.assertAll` to execute the assertions together in the previously defined factory method.
 4. _(Optional)_ If you are using TypeScript, consider marking the class constructor as `protected`.